muldjord/skyscraper/README.md

 * Consider making aliasMap the global baseName instead of just the search term base name.
 This will fix missing brackets in alias names being ignored later on

 #### Version 3.0.0 (23rd January 2019)
-* Game list creation and media compositing now only processed when using the "localdb" (default) module
+* Game list creation and media compositing now only processed when leaving out the "-s" option
 * Now converts textual "\n" in descriptions to newlines.
 Useful when importing textual data (Thank you to "scthirouin" for requesting it)
 * Added disk space check.
 Now aborts if disk has less than 200 megs left
 * Updated "igdb" API til APIv3000.
 Key now global for all users